Decreased Foetal Movement – Causes, Diagnosis, and Measures

-What Causes Decreased Baby Movement while Pregnant?
+What Causes Decreased Baby Movement During Pregnancy?

-How to Keep Track of Baby Kicks during Pregnancy?
+How to Keep Track of Baby Kicks During Pregnancy?

 How Does the Doctor Diagnose Reduced Foetal Movement?

-Less than 24 Weeks Pregnant
+Less Than 24 Weeks Pregnant

 Between 24 and 28 weeks

-- Your baby’s heartbeat may be checked.
+- Your baby’s heartbeat would be checked.

 Over 28 weeks

-- Your doctor may recommend for an ultrasound sound scan in case you are a high-risk pregnancy, or the size of your baby is smaller than usual.
+- Your doctor may recommend for an ultrasound scan in case you are a high-risk pregnancy, or the size of your baby is smaller than usual.

 Also Read: Fetal Movement – Feeling Your Baby Kick